CIA-Oceanix/NRT_SSH_forecasting_gulfstream/README.md

 The code used for experiments and its description can be can be found in the [src folder](src/).

+If you mean to use this notebook, dependencies and explanations are situated in this folder as well.

 ## First experiment: Glorys12 training

 The model used is **4DVarNet**-forecast trained on **Glorys12** data over a period of 10 years (2010-2019).